JM89/personalfinancemanager/PFM.Bank.Api/README.md

 ## Getting Started

+First of all, the infrastructure must have been started.

 ### Debug the API

 Open the solution and make sure you set Api as the start up project.